Multiple Measures for College Placement: GOod Theory, Poor Implementation

 One can clearly see this with the corequisite reform movement.
 Guided pathways is also being implemented in vastly different ways, some of which are antithetical to the authors’ recommendations.
 The most recent example of this pattern, however, has to do with college placement.
 A good theory for reforming placement in college—the use of multiple measures—has largely been implemented improperly, and much of the fault lies with the researchers who have studied the problem and made recommendations for change.
 Indeed, many of their proposed reforms contradict their own initial research.

 This improper application of research may negatively affect tens of thousands of students placing into remedial and college-level courses across the nation.
 In fact, anecdotal evidence from various states suggests significant damage has already been done.
 To prevent the problem from getting worse, the multiple measures movement should be understood more fully.
 We need to know what exactly multiple measures are, what the data say they can do to increase outcomes, and how they should be implemented thoughtfully.
-This needs to be addressed before more students are improperly placed or excluded due to the use of variations of multiple measures which are not based on research.
+This needs to be addressed before more at-risk students are improperly placed or excluded due to the use of variations of multiple measures which are not based on research.

 Traditional Placement in Community Colleges